-- ◆ Port Port identifier. - ◆ Action Configured port action, i.e., the response to take when a loop is detected on a port. - ◆ Transmit Configured port transmit mode, i.e., whether the port is actively generating loop protection PDUs. - ◆ Loops The number of loops detected on this port. - ◆ Status Current loop protection status of the port, i.e., enabled or no. - ◆ Loop Whether a loop is currently detected on this port. - ◆ Time of Last Loop The time of the last loop event detected.
+- ◆ Port The switch port number. - ◆ Action The current action of the currently configured port. - ◆ Transmit Transmit mode of the currently configured port. - ◆ Loops The number of loops detected on this port. - ◆ Status The current loop protection status of this port. - ◆ Loop Whether a loop is currently detected on the port. - ◆ Time of Last Loop The time of the last loop event detected.

-To display loop protection status, click Monitor, Loop Protection.
+To display Loop Protection status of this switch, click Monitor, Loop Protection.